harvard-huit/salesforce-person-updates/README.md

 sf_data = self.sf.query_all(f"SELECT Contact.id, HUDA__hud_UNIV_ID__c FROM Contact WHERE HUDA__hud_UNIV_ID__c IN('80719647')")
 ```
 SOQL is a SQL-like syntax, but anytime you want to use something from SQL beyond `select blah from blah where blah`, you'll need to look it up.
 Also it doesn't join anything, so GL with that.

+## Other stuff

+### Relationships

+Most of the Objects in Salesforce are going to have a relationship to the Contact record of the person.
+Relationships are set and updated by simply sending the `Id` of the Contact (or other relationship).

+NOTE: this does NOT determine if someone sees a hud_Name when viewing a Contact record, that is determined by the external id on the Contact record.

+### Types

+Types are validated in `salesforce.py` using the `validate` method.

+ - `string`
+ - `textarea`
+ - `id`
+ - `reference`
+ - `email`
+ - `date`
+ - `datetime`
+ - `double`